tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Slice Policy Boundary

 A network slice originates at the edge nodes of a network slice provider.
-Traffic that is steered over the corresponding slice policy may traverse slice policy capable interior nodes, as well as, slice policy incapable interior nodes.
+Traffic that is steered over the corresponding slice aggregate may traverse slice policy capable interior nodes as well as slice policy incapable interior nodes.

 The network slice may encompass one or more domains administered by a provider.